Midazolam Injection (Midazolam)

 • Problems with vision

-• Tingling or numbness of hands or feet
+• Tingling or numbness in hands or feet

-• Emotional, mood and behavioral disturbances
+• Emotional and mood disturbances

 Seek immediate medical attention if you experience: